skywalker94/SimpleBrowserHighlighter/README.md

 - Includes a **VIBGYOR quick palette** (Violet, Indigo, Blue, Green, Yellow, Orange, Red) for instant selection.

 ### 4. Clear all highlights
-- Click **“Clear All”** in the popup to remove *all* highlights from the current page and clear them from storage.
+- Click **"Clear All"** in the popup to remove *all* highlights from the current page and clear them from storage.
 - A small confirmation toggle prevents accidental mass clearing.

 ### 5. Keyboard shortcut (`Ctrl+Shift+H`)
 - Default shortcut: **Ctrl+Shift+H**
 - Works on Windows, Linux, and ChromeOS.
   On macOS, you can manually bind **Command+Shift+H**.
-- This triggers “highlight or toggle highlight” without opening the popup.
+- This triggers "highlight or toggle highlight" without opening the popup.

 ---